-The student is expected to attend every meeting of all classes.
-A student may not attend a class without being registered for that class.
+Students are expected to attend every meeting of all classes, but may not attend a class without being registered for that class.
 The instructor may exclude a student who has enrolled for a class but does not attend or who is late or absent from the first meeting of the class.
 Whenever absences in hours exceed the number of hours the class meets per week, the student may be excluded from class by the instructor.

-It is the responsibility of the student to notify the instructor of any circumstances which will prevent attendance at any meeting of the class.
+It is the student's responsibility to notify the instructor of any circumstances which will prevent attendance at any meeting of the class.
 Students may notify instructors by email or by phone using the number listed on the course syllabus.
 If the number is not listed, contact the department chair and ask that the message be forwarded.